 The development of speakingrights.ca was made in collaboration with a youth advisory, comprised of youth involved in the Speaking Rights National Project.
 The youth advisory took part in choosing the look and feel of speakingrights.ca.
 The Public Studio led the creative direction of the online space and developed it, in collaboration with the advisory.

 The creative of speakingrights.ca, as chosen by the youth advisory, represents the idea of movement.
 It explores the flexibility and imagination of transformative change.
 Through a kinetic (animated) logo, the fives steps of community action (explore, motivate, investigate, take action, and evaluate and celebrate) move from plan to action, from process to product, and from idea to impact.
 The transformation of the logo demonstrates how Speaking Rights offers youth a framework for transformative community change.
 This framework can be applied to amplify voices, build capacity, engage in creative practices, and inspire change.

-We would like to thank Heritage Canada, RBC, the City of Montreal, the Quebec Ministry of Immigration, Diversity and Inclusion, the Winnipeg Foundation, Telus, Coast Capital Savings, The Inclusion Fund, The George Hogg Family Foundation, The Diamond Family Foundation, The Hamber Foundation, and The Amir and Yasmin Virani Family Foundation for their generous support of the Speaking Rights Program.
+We would like to thank Heritage Canada, RBC, TD Bank, the City of Montreal, the Quebec Ministry of Immigration, Diversity and Inclusion, the Winnipeg Foundation, Telus, Coast Capital Savings, The Inclusion Fund, The George Hogg Family Foundation, The Diamond Family Foundation, The Hamber Foundation, and The Amir and Yasmin Virani Family Foundation for their generous support of the Speaking Rights Program.